kobman/KOBman/README.md

         Example   :
            $ kob install --environment KOBman --version 0.0.2

-Please run the following command to get the list of other environment and its versions.
+Please run the following command to get the list of other environments and its versions.

 	   	`$ kob list`